marcosogsantos/post_ranker_py/README.md

 - Python 3.10 or higher
 - python-dotenv
 - Platform-specific API keys (e.g., RapidAPI key or Bearer Token for Twitter)

+> **Note:** The official API has become increasingly restrictive, with tighter rate limits and costly access tiers that limit its practicality for many use cases.
+RapidAPI, as a marketplace for APIs, allows us to access public Twitter data through various third-party providers, some of which offer free tiers alongside flexible and affordable paid plans.

 ## Contributing